On the strength of recursive McCormick relaxations for binary polynomial optimization: A theoretical comparison of relaxations

 In this section, we present a theoretical comparison of RMCs, the standard linearization, and the extended flower relaxation of multilinear sets.
 Let $G=(V,E)$ be a hypergraph, and consider an RMC for the multilinear set $\S_G$.
-We denote by $z_e$, $e \in \bar E$ the set of all artificial variables corresponding to the RMC.
+We denote by $\bar E$ the set containing the index set of all artificial variables corresponding to the RMC.
+That is, $z_e$, $e \in \bar E$ denote all artificial variables of this RMC.
 From the definition of RMCs it follows that $E \cap \bar E = \emptyset$, and $|e| \geq 2$ for all $e \in \bar E$.
-We denote by $\MP^{\rm RMC}_G$ the projection of the RMC onto the original space; \ie the space of variables $z_v$, $v \in V$ and $z_e$, $e \in E$.
+With any RMC of $S_G$, we then associate a hypergraph $\bar G = (V, E \cup \bar E)$, and we refer to $\bar E$ as the set of artificial edges.
+We denote by $\MP^{\rm RMC}_G$ the projection of the RMC onto the original space, \ie the space of variables $z_p$, $p \in V \cup E$.